 - Doglost.co.uk is a national community of thousands of dog owners and volunteers helping to reunite lost dogs with their owners.
-Their helpline is 0844 800 3220, and they can advise on what to do to maximise your chances of finding your dog.
+They can advise on what to do to maximise your chances of finding your dog.

 - Report the theft to your Local Authority’s Dog Warden service.

-- If your dog is micro-chipped, report it to one of the five databases which are: Petlog, Anibase, PETtrac, PetProtect and SmartChip.
+- Report it to one of the databases, such as Petlog, Anibase, PETtrac, PetProtect and SmartChip.

 - Inform your vet and as many local practices as you can.